cloudwego/kitex/docs/guide/basic-features/circuitbreaker.md

 ### Half-Open Strategy

-During HALFOPEN, the breaker will let a request go every "inverval", and after a "number" of consecutive successful requests, the breaker will become CLOSED; If any of them fail, it will become OPEN.
+During HALFOPEN, the breaker will let a request go every "interval", and after a "number" of consecutive successful requests, the breaker will become CLOSED; If any of them fail, it will become OPEN.

 The process is a gradual-trial process.

-Both the "inverval" (DetectTimeout) and the "number" (DEFAULT_HALFOPEN_SUCCESSES) are configurable.
+Both the "interval" (DetectTimeout) and the "number" (DEFAULT_HALFOPEN_SUCCESSES) are configurable.

 ## Statistics